 These Name that Tune style Christmas Carol are fun for holiday parties and events as people try to guess the Christmas Songs.
 We have several Name that Christmas Carol versions, so select the one that works for your Holiday party.
 These holiday music games will take some prep work, but the result should be a fun game.

 Tip: Don’t by new music for this game use what you have and borrow from friends or relatives.
 Also, see if your local library allows you to check out Christmas music cds.

 Group and everyone plays at once:

-Create a song playlist from your favorite Christmas carols and songs for your party.
+1. Create a song playlist from your favorite Christmas carols and songs for your party.
 Then make sure you write down the song and artist.
-If you are using an iPod you can create a playlist and if using a cd player be sure to note the CD and track number of that song.
+If you are using your smart phone you can create a playlist and if using a cd player be sure to note the CD and track number of that song.

 Tip: Use a cd with various artists then you can play a few from that cd during your game.
 Also avoid instrument music and be sure to include a mix of easy and difficult songs.

-In version 1, you play the first 5 or 10 seconds of the of the Christmas carol / song and if someone’s hand goes up they are they first to have a shot at guessing the name of the song.
+2. In version 1, you play the first 5 or 10 seconds of the of the Christmas carol / song and pause the music.
+If someone’s hand goes up, they are they first to have a shot at guessing the name of the holiday song.
 If no one’s hand goes up after 15 seconds after the song was played, start the songs again and play until a hand goes up.

 – If the person correctly names the Christmas song they get 1 point, if they can get the title of the song and the artist 2 points